What is an exclusion and suspension?

 After an exclusion or suspension

-Following a suspension, a child should be reintegrated back into school with a meaningful support plan in place (where appropriate).
-This has actions for the adults in their lives (teachers and parents) to support the child to resettle and to begin to thrive in school.
+Following a suspension, a child should be reintegrated back into school with a meaningful support plan in place (where appropriate) that has actions for the adults in their lives (teachers and parents) to support the child to resettle and to begin to thrive in school.

 Following a permanent exclusion, your child will not be able to return to that school unless they are reinstated during the process that follows the exclusion.